Our process for the perfect corporate video

 On average, it would take us a week to produce the first draft of your video edit.

 Once we’re happy with it internally, we send it to you for review and feedback.
-We then fine-tune until you love your video.

-Step one – the offline edit
+Editing step one – the offline edit

 The offline edit is a first pass to compile the best scenes.